A sharper Swiss cheese: Introduction

 \bthm Fix $s\in \Z_+$.
 If a uniform algebra $A$ on a compact space $K$ satisfies $\ol{J_x}\supset M_x^s$ for every $x\in K$, then $A$ is natural. \ethm

 \bcor Fix $s\in \Z_+$.
 If a uniform algebra $A$ on a compact space $K$ satisfies $\ol{J_x}\supset M_x^s$ for every $x\in K$, then $A$ is normal. \ecor

-Theorem~\ref{ideal-space} can be proved by repeating Wilken's proof \cite[Lemma]{Wilken2} that every strongly regular uniform algebra is natural, replacing $f$ throughout by $f^s$ (and noting that throughout Wilken's proof $dm$ should be $d\mu$).
-The corollary follows from the theorem since the hypothesis on $A$ is easily seen to imply that $A$ is regular on $K$, and (as mentioned earlier) every uniform algebra that is regular on its maximal ideal space is normal \cite[Theorem~27.2]{S1}.
+We give here a simple proof of Theorem~\ref{ideal-space} by repeating an argument Raymond Mortini gave~\cite[Proposition~2.4]{Mortini} to reprove Wilken's result~\cite[Lemma]{Wilken2} that every strongly regular uniform algebra is natural.
+Assume to get a contradiction that there exists a (nonzero) multiplicative linear function $\varphi$ on $A$ that is not evaluation at a point of $K$.
+The hypothesis that $\ol{J_x}\supset M_x^s$ for every $x\in K$ implies that for each $x\in K$ there exists a function $f_x$ in $J_x$ such that $\varphi(f_x)=1$.
+Then by the compactness of $K$, there is some finite subcollection $\{f_{x_1},\ldots, f_{x_n}\}$ of these functions whose zero sets cover $K$.
+But then the product $f_{x_1} \cdots f_{x_n}$ is the zero function while $\varphi(f_{x_1} \cdots f_{x_n})=1$, a contradiction.
+(Theorem~\ref{ideal-space} can also be proven by repeating Wilken's proof of \cite[Lemma]{Wilken2}.)
+Corollary~\ref{normal} follows from Theorem~\ref{ideal-space} since the hypothesis on $A$ is easily seen to imply that $A$ is regular on $K$, and (as mentioned earlier) every uniform algebra that is regular on its maximal ideal space is normal \cite[Theorem~27.2]{S1}.

-Let $A$ be a natural uniform algebra, and let $I$ be an ideal in $A$.
-Let $E$ denote the hull of $I$ (the common zero set of the functions in $I$).
+Let $A$ be a natural uniform algebra, and let $\mathfrak a$ be an ideal in $A$.
+Let $E$ denote the hull of $\mathfrak a$ (the common zero set of the functions in $\mathfrak a$).
 Set

-The ideal $I$ is said to be \emph{local} if $I\supset J(E)$.
+The ideal $\mathfrak a$ is said to be \emph{local} if $\mathfrak a\supset J(E)$.
 The following result is standard \cite[Proposition~4.1.20(iv)]{D}.

-\blem Every ideal in a normal uniform algebra is local. \elem
+\bthm Every ideal in a normal uniform algebra is local. \ethm

-As an immediate consequence of Corollary~\ref{normal} and Theorem~\ref{Garth} we get the following result, and in particular, we get that in Theorem~\ref{half-way} $\ol{J_x}=\ol{M_x^5}$ for every $x\in K$.
+As an immediate consequence of Corollary~\ref{normal} and Theorem~\ref{Garth} we get the following result, and in particular, we get that in Theorem~\ref{half-way} $\ol{J_x}=\ol{M_x^2}$ for every $x\in K$.

 \bcor Fix $s\in \Z_+$.
 If a uniform algebra $A$ on a compact space $K$ satisfies $\ol{J_x}\supset M_x^s$ for every $x\in K$, then $\ol{J_x}= \ol{M_x^s}$ for every $x\in K$. \ecor